Adopt Olive trees, then we plant them!

 Get set, and plant!

-So what does it take to plant olive trees, here our 10 step process to get new olive trees off to a good start;
+So what does it take to adopt olive trees and then plant olive trees, here our 10 step process to get new olive trees off to a good start;

 - Tree should be in good health with a strong stem, at two years old the trunk is about the thickness of your small finger.